-When you hear “severe weather,” you might first think of hurricanes, tornadoes, thunderstorms, floods or winter storms.
+When you hear “severe weather,” you might first think of hurricanes, tornadoes, thunderstorms or floods.
 One type of severe weather that may not spring into your mind right away but can be very dangerous is extreme heat.
 Heat is one of the leading weather-related killers in the United States.
 According to the National Weather Service, a heat wave is “a period of abnormally and uncomfortably hot and unusually humid weather.
 Typically a heat wave lasts two or more days.”

 During a heat wave, it is important to stay hydrated, limit time outdoors, dress in loose clothing and wear protection over your head and face.
 It is also important to pay attention to the signs that may lead to heat-related illnesses.
 Some symptoms to look out for are:

 -Cool, pale, clammy skin